 The exam consists of 60 multiple-choice questions.
 Candidates should answer all exam questions, and will have 2 hours to complete the exam.

 The SCOR-P exam score range is 200 to 350.
 Scores 300 points and above are considered passing, and any score 299 points or below is failing.

 Exams are graded using a scaled score methodology.
 This technique ensures equivalent passing standards are maintained from varying difficulties of each exam from one to the next.
 For more information on our scoring methodology read Understanding a Scaled Score.Download "Understanding a Scaled Score"

 Review the APICS Exam Handbook for full details on the exam process and procedures prior to taking the exam.

 Develop a study plan, improve test scores and feel more confident on your exam day with these tips.

 Choose from self-study, instructor-led, instructor-supported or a combination to find the study style that works best for you.

 Create a study plan.
 On average, we recommend 100 hours of study time to pass each certification exam.
-We reommend that SCOR-P candidates attend a three-day SCOR-P training course.
+The SCOR-P exam can only be accessed through a three-day SCOR-P public training or an in-house corporate training option.
 View available training sessions

 Don’t wait until the last minute to schedule your exam.
 Plan your exam date closely around the time you finish preparing for the exam, so the information is still fresh in your mind.
-When you’re ready to schedule, visit apics.org/att (need new link) to request your Authorization to Test and schedule your exam.
+When you’re ready to schedule, visit ascm.org/schedule-exam to request your Authorization to Test and schedule your exam.